COVID-19 RESPONSE - TEMPORARY ACTIVITY

 - If a sign is proposed, submit a Temporary Sign Permit Application.

-Applicant will submit all required documents itemized on the checklist to the Zoning Counters at least 10 business days prior to the temporary activity date.
+- Applicant will submit all required documents itemized on the checklist to the Zoning Counters at least 30 calendar days prior to the temporary activity date.

-Zoning staff reviews the request, and approves or denies the application within 10 business days from the submission date, and notifies the applicant.
+- Zoning staff reviews the request, and approves or denies the application within 14 calendar days from the submission date, and notifies the applicant.